oceanobservatories/datateam_tools/tools/ingestion_status/README.txt

 	 (4.1) merge note_(x,y) and status columns under status (4.2) filter the compare column on false to reconcile between file mask and ingest.csv filename.
 Change False to True for future reference.
-	 (4.3) check uncommented lines to have 0 files on the server and vice versa (4.4) filter on reference designator and data_source to check the number of rows per instrument == number of deployments (Note: the count in telemetered is usually ahead by one because recovered ingest.csv files get created on the next deployment)
+	 (4.3) check uncommented lines to have 0 files on the server and vice versa (4.4) fill in the gaps for columns data source and type_list (4.5) filter on reference designator and data_source to check if the number of rows per instrument == number of deployments (Note: the count in telemetered is usually ahead by one because recovered ingest.csv files get created on the next deployment)
-     (4.4) use status_Key.csv to complete the automated status column (a) filter on the number_files
-        (b) verify status across method for an instrument (e.g. Not Deployed should be applied to all method for an instrument)
+     (4.6) filter on the number_files to complete the automated status column using the status_Key.csv file (a) verify status across method for an instrument (e.g. Not Deployed should be applied to all method for an instrument)
-        (c) mark the recovered data of the cruise before last as Missing if the number of files == 0 (4.5) filer on deployment# and add not deployed and/or missing instruments to deployment columns:
+        (b) mark the recovered data of the cruise before last as Missing if the number of files == 0 (4.7) filer on deployment# to:
+	    (4.7.1) add not deployed and/or missing instruments to deployment columns:
 	        (b) comment out the line using  the CUID_Deploy column if instrument not deployed or missing a UID (b) add notes to indicate "Not Deployed" or "add sensor UID" (a) when applicable fill in the rows with: start and stop date/time, mooring UID, lat, lon, deployment and water depth
+	    (4.7.2) add to the reference designators column:
+	        (a) Instrument not set to send data via telemetry if missing from the ingest.csv files (e.g case of an ADCP on a glider)
-(5) recreate the deployment and ingest csv files
+	        (b) any other cases of instrument missing from deployment or ingest files (5) recreate the deployment and ingest csv files
 (6) calculate a percent of data availability on the platform and instrument levels (7) run timelines.py